Zifah/Nigeria-Bank-Account-NUBAN-Algorithm/README.md

   - Restore the node packages which the application depends on using `npm install` from terminal.
   - Run `node index.js` from terminal.

-## Endpoints
+## API Endpoints

 ### 1. **Get Account Banks**

-Given any 10-digit Nigerian bank account number, this endpoint returns a JSON array of banks where that account number could potentially be valid.
+Given any 10-digit Nigerian bank account number, this endpoint returns a JSON array of banks where that account number could be valid.

+A common application of this algorithm in Nigeria today is to cut down the list of banks on USSD interfaces from about 23 to less than 5 after the user enters their bank account number (NUBAN).
+This comes in handy because a USSD screen can display at most, 160 characters at a time.

 _Specification_